 - Showing you photos in the colours you like.

 - Digitally generating examples to show the way different metal types look on specific jewellery items (eg sterling silver vs yellow/white/rose gold vs platinum)

 - Providing insight into the way your inclusions might look in the colours you’re interested in.
 For example, breastmilk jewellery can look very different to jewellery containing ashes

 Sometimes people just need someone to chat to, to bounce ideas with, so they can work out what feels right.
-And that’s OK too.
-It’s a pleasure to help someone find their dream jewellery piece, and it’s in my best interests to make sure my clients receive something they love.
+And generally that’s OK too.
+It’s a pleasure to help someone find their dream jewellery piece.
+And of course, it’s in my best interests to make sure my clients receive something they love.

 After some discussions, Rebecca chose a Heart Halo ring from my Imperial Collection.
 She chose to have her ring made in platinum, and her gem was crafted in “Celestial Blue”, which is a special custom colour I have created, where my standard colours just aren’t quite right for a client.